laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/backend-fundamentals/week-8/day-1/lecture-materials/create-an-atlas-hosted-mongodb.md

 ## Use the Connection String in Your App

-You can now paste the connection string in the app's `.env` file, assigning it to a `DATABASE_URL` environment variable:
+You will paste the connection string in the app's `.env` file, assigning it to a `DATABASE_URL` environment variable:

 ```shell
 DATABASE_URL=mongodb+srv://sei:<password>@sei-w0kys.azure.mongodb.net/test?retryWrites=true
 ```

-You're almost done, but you need to update the connection string as follows:
+You're almost done, but you'll need to update the connection string as follows:

 1. Replace `<password>` with the password of the database user you created earlier.
 2. **IMPORTANT** The connection string by default connects to a namespace (database) named `admin` (`...mongodb.net/admin?retryWrites=true...`).
 However, the `admin` namespace **must** be updated to your preferred namespace (database) name.
 For example, "movies" (`...mongodb.net/movies?retryWrites=true...`).